To the future children I may or may not have,

 Here is the story of how I finally met my favourite football player of all time*, Mr. Michael James Owen.

-(*Before anything else, allow me to state my long-standing belief that I may be his biggest fan in the Philippines.
-From the time he broke out as a young Liverpool star up to his last English Premier League match with Stoke City, I was there behind him.
+(*Before anything else, allow me to state my long-standing belief that I AM his biggest fan in the Philippines.
+From the time he broke out as a young Liverpool star up to his last English Premier League match with Stoke City, I was there for him.
 I accepted everything, the highs, the lows, questionable professional decisions and all.
 No, seriously, I challenge anyone to find a bigger Michael Owen fan in my country.
-You won’t, I’m telling you.)
+You won’t.)

 One nondescript May evening, I was lounging in bed, lazily browsing the web on my mobile phone when I chanced upon an article on Facebook announcing that Michael Owen was coming to Singapore in June for a football-related event hosted by the shopping mall Wisma Atria.
 To say that my pulse quickened and my breathing became shallow would be an understatement: Singapore is merely 3 hours away from where I live.
 My schedule was pretty much clear for that weekend.
 Carpe bloody diem.
 I have to go.
 I shan’t forgive myself if I dare missed this opportunity.